 If possible provide a logbook so that the operator can enter daily readings.
 After several months a record will show whether the machine is performing as it did originally.
 If readings are to be taken the following are all that is required.
-Inlet and outlet air temperatures, suction conditions and oil drip rate.
+Inlet and outlet air temperatures, suction conditions and grease level.